Preview in:

 2. It Uses Scare Tactics

 Beware of pop-ups with messages like adult content found or identity theft discovered.
 These are often fear-mongering tactics to pressure users into buying the product.
-Avoid services that use such marketing methods.
+Avoid services that use such marketing methods and use security tools, such as online fraud insurance, to secure your personal information

 3. Negative User Reviews